 Wine caps are a widely cultivated mushroom, and cultivated mushrooms, as a general rule, have a much lower incidence of causing any sort of gastric upset than do their wild cousins (morels for example) that mess with people's tummies every year, for one reason or another.

 So, if your on the fence about an ID, or are eating something for the first time, this is not the recipe for you.
 If you have some big mushroom caps, cultivated, wild or otherwise that you want to do something new with, and you've eaten them before, it definitely is.

-- 2 loosely packed cups or 20 grams leafy herbs like parsley, chervil, mitsuba, cilantro, basil or a combination
+- 2 loosely packed cups or 20 grams leafy herbs such as parsley, basil, cilantro or mint

 - 1 small clove of garlic about 3-4 grams